arartawil/pyrade/README.md

 - **⚡ High Performance**: 3-5x faster than traditional implementations through aggressive NumPy vectorization
 - **🏗️ Clean Architecture**: Strategy pattern for all operators - easy to understand and extend
 - **🔧 Modular Design**: Plug-and-play mutation, crossover, and selection strategies
+- **� Adaptive Mechanisms** ⭐ NEW: Dynamic population sizing and parameter ensemble for automatic tuning
-- **📦 Production Ready**: Well-documented, tested, professional-quality code
+- **�📦 Production Ready**: Well-documented, tested, professional-quality code
 - **🎯 Easy to Use**: Simple, intuitive API similar to scikit-learn optimizers
 - **🧪 Comprehensive**: Includes 10+ benchmark functions and multiple real-world examples
 - **🔬 Extensible**: Create custom strategies in minutes, not hours